CityOfZion/neo-mamba/docs/source/tutorial/index.rst

 Introduction
 ------------
 This SDK intends to provide building blocks for Python developers to interact with the NEO blockchain as a means to lower the entry barrier.
 It is a work in progress and thus you can expect that not all parts of the blockchain are supported.
-What is present should be functioning correctly unless explicitely mentioned (e.g. because they depend on structures not yet available).
-Please report any issues on `Github <https://github.com/CityOfZion/neo3-python/issues>`_ or submit ideas how to improve the SDK.
+What is present should be functioning correctly unless explicitly mentioned (e.g. because they depend on structures not yet available).
+Please report any issues on `Github <https://github.com/CityOfZion/neo-mamba/issues>`_ or submit ideas how to improve the SDK.

 Have a look at :ref:`What's new in version 0.1 <whatsnew-v01>` to get a feel what you can expect.